vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - These changes are providing a way for vector users to split their configuration in a way that improves the collaboration between ops and devs.
 - This split will be made by allowing the creation of individual pipeline configuration files, intended to align with services and teams, enabling autonomous management.
-- The ops will now configure their `sources` and `sinks`, and expose them to be used by the devs.
+- The ops will now configure their `sources`, `sinks` and `transforms`, and expose them to be used by the devs.
-- The ops will be able to only given access to some of the common components when configuring the pipeline.
 - The devs will have the ability to consume the provided components without being able to change the common configuration.
 - The users will be able to monitor their pipelines through the `internal_metrics` source.